Kobold: Other house spirits

 A geographical map of Germany labeled with the different regional appellations has appeared in a 2020 publication.

-Grimm, after stating that the list of kobold (or household spirit) in German lore can be long, also adds the names Hütchen and Heinzelmann.
+Grimm, after stating that the list of kobold (or household spirits) in German lore can be long also adds the names Hütchen and Heinzelmann.

 Doll or puppet names

-The term kobold in its earliest usage suggest it to be a wooden doll (Cf. §Origins under below).
-A synonym for kobold in that sense includes Tatrmann, which is also attested in the medieval period.
+The term kobold in its earliest usage suggests it to be a wooden doll (Cf. § Origins under below).
+A synonym for kobold in that sense includes Tatrmann which is also attested in the medieval period.

-What is clear is that these kobold dolls were puppets used in plays and by travelling showmen, based on 13th century writings.
+What is clear based on 13th century writings is that these kobold dolls were puppets used in plays and by travelling showmen.
 They were also known as tatrmann and described as manipulated by wires.
 Either way, the idol or puppet was invoked rhetorically in writing by the minstrels, etc. to mock clergymen or other people.
 (Note: The Handwörterbuch des deutschen Aberglaubens assigns kobold synonyms separately as A. doll names and B. names for deriding an imbecile, but comments that the A type names served as B type pejoratives.)

 The household spirit names poppele and butz were thought by Grimm to derive from noise-making, but the HdA considers them to be doll names.
 The poppele is thought to be the German word Puppe for doll.
-The term Butz meanwhile could refer to a "tree trunk", and by extension either "overgrown" or "little", or "stupid" thus is cross-categorized as an example of "cretin names" (category B).
-Ranke suggests the meaning of Klotz ("klutz, hunk of wood") or a "small being", with a "noisemaker ghost" is possible by descent from MHG bôzen "to beat, strike".
+The term Butz meanwhile could refer to a "tree trunk", and by extension "overgrown", "little", or "stupid", and thus is cross-categorized as an example of "cretin names" (category B).
+Ranke suggests the meaning of Klotz ("klutz, hunk of wood") or a "small being" with "noisemaker ghost" as a possible descent from MHG bôzen "to beat, strike".

-While the MHG dictionary defines Butze as a "knocking[-sound making] kobold" or poltergeist, or frightening form, Grimm thinks that all MHG usage treats butze as a type of bogey or scarecrow (Popanz und Vogelscheuch).
+While the MHG dictionary defines Butze as a "knocking [-noisemaking] kobold", poltergeist, or frightening form, Grimm thinks that all MHG usage treats butze as a type of bogey or scarecrow (Popanz und Vogelscheuch).
 So in some sense, Butz[e] is simply a generic bogeyman (German: Butzemann).
 And butz[e], while nominally a kobold (house spirit), is almost a generic term for all kinds of spectres in the Alps region.